goeh/grails-selection/README.md

 - ldap:dc=example,dc=com&filter=(objectClass=people)

-## Persistent Selections
+## Persistent Selections Plugin

 Queries can be saved for later use with the [selection-repo](https://github.com/goeh/grails-selection-repo) plugin.

-Example 1 - save a query and use the returned URI in another part of the program to execute the query:
+Example 1 - save a query and use the returned URI in another part of the application to execute the query:

     def query = new URI("gorm://person/list?name=A*")
-    def uri = selectionRepositoryService.put(query, "person", null, "People with name beginning with A") ...
+    def uri = selectionRepositoryService.put(query, "person", null, "People who's name begins with A") ...
     def result = selectionService.select(uri, [offset:0, max: 25])